coder/docs/workspaces/editors.md

 ![Connect Gateway with SSH to Workspace](../assets/workspaces/connect-to-ssh.png)

-1. Select the JetBrains IDE from the IDE version drop-down - that is already installed in your Coder workspace, and click the folder icon and select your /home/coder directory in your Coder workspace.
+1. Select or install a JetBrains IDE from the IDE version drop-down.
+If one is auto-installed on your workspace, it should show up here.
+Next, click the folder icon and select your `/home/coder` directory in your Coder workspace.

 ![Select JetBrains IDE and working directory](../assets/workspaces/gateway-ide-and-project.png)